Norovirus vaccine development accelerates after success against rotavirus

-Looking strictly at the burden in the U.S., norovirus causes between 19 million and 21 million cases of acute gastroenteritis and contributes to 56,000 to 71,000 hospitalizations and 570 to 800 deaths annually, according to the CDC.
+Looking strictly at the burden in the U.S., norovirus causes between 19 million and 21 million cases of acute gastroenteritis and contributes to between 56,000 and 71,000 hospitalizations and 570 to 800 deaths annually, according to the CDC.
 As with the worldwide burden, these cases and deaths occur mostly among young children and the elderly.

 Additionally, norovirus is the leading cause of foodborne illness in the U.S., causing 58% of foodborne illnesses with known causes and costing about $2 billion in lost productivity and health care expenses.

 The virus is highly contagious and typically spread through direct contact with an infected person, consuming contaminated food or water or after touching contaminated surfaces.
 Outbreaks are often reported in restaurants, schools and cruise ships but are most common in health care facilities, according to the CDC.

 In addition to the usual ways norovirus is spread, a recent study published in Clinical Infectious Diseases established vomiting as the main source of airborne norovirus outbreaks in health care facilities.
 Malin Alsved, MSc, a PhD student in the division of ergonomics and aerosol technology at Lund University in Sweden, and colleagues investigated associations between gastroenteritis symptoms and the presence of airborne norovirus, as well as the size of norovirus-carrying particles, an important marker of how long they can remain in the air and how easily they are inhaled.